-You may be the last to know that you are making major interview mistakes.
+You may be killing your job interview because of major interview mistakes.
 The interviewer is not going to give you an appraisal of your interview performance.
 Either you get the call for a second interview or you don’t.

 When you are not called for a second interview, take a moment to evaluate your interview performance.